 The Importance of Growth Mindset for Learners

 In a compelling Ted Talk, Carol Dweck shared an inspiring story about a high school in Chicago where students had to pass a specific number of classes to graduate.
-Instead of giving students “Fail” grades when they didn’t fulfill the required mark, they used “Not Yet.”
-This small change in wording had a big impact.
+Instead of giving students “Fail” grades when they didn’t meet the required mark, they used the phrase “Not Yet.”
+This slight shift in wording had a significant impact.
 Here’s why it matters:

-In the world of education, developing a growth mindset is a game-changer.
-It makes students love learning, face tough subjects with courage, and believe in their potential.
-It’s not about being “nowhere” but understanding that they’re on a path to growth and greatness.
+In the world of education, embracing a growth mindset is truly transformative.
+It makes students love learning, courageously face complex subjects, and believe in their potential to grow.
+They learn to see “not knowing” as a temporary phase rather than a permanent limitation, recognizing that they are on a path to growth and greatness.

 This shift in perspective aligns perfectly with Christian education at SPH, where we believe in continuous spiritual and personal growth.
-It helps students thrive academically and spiritually, making their journey all the more enriching.
+It helps students thrive academically and spiritually, enriching their journey through faith and persistence.

 Ephesians 4:16 reminds us, “From him, the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.”
-This biblical teaching and the growth mindset philosophy complement each other, emphasizing the importance of continuous growth, love, and each individual’s contribution to the greater whole.
+This philosophy of biblical teaching and growth mindset complement each other, emphasizing the importance of continuous growth, love, and each individual’s contribution to the greater whole.
+Just as each ligament supports the body’s growth, every student’s unique strengths contribute to a flourishing community of learning and development.

 Read more: Emotional Intelligence in School: Diving into IQ vs. EQ